Internet Server Application Programming Interface

-The ISAPI has also been implemented by Apache's mod_isapi module so that server-side web applications written for Microsoft's IIS can be used with Apache, and other third-party web servers like Zeus Web Server offer ISAPI interfaces.
+The ISAPI has also been implemented by Apache's mod_isapi module so that server-side web applications written for Microsoft's IIS can be used with Apache.
+Other third-party web servers like Zeus Web Server offer ISAPI interfaces, too.

 Microsoft's web server application software is called Internet Information Services, which is made up of a number of "sub-applications" and is very configurable.
 ASP.NET is one such slice of IIS, allowing a programmer to write web applications in their choice of programming language (VB.NET, C#, F#) that's supported by the Microsoft .NET CLR.
 ISAPI is a much lower-level programming system, giving much better performance, at the expense of simplicity.

 ISAPI applications

 ISAPI consists of two components: Extensions and Filters.
 These are the only two types of applications that can be developed using ISAPI.
 Both Filters and Extensions must be compiled into DLL files which are then registered with IIS to be run on the web server.

 ISAPI applications can be written using any language which allows the export of standard C functions, for instance C, C++, Delphi.
 There are a couple of libraries available which help to ease the development of ISAPI applications, and in Delphi Pascal the Intraweb components for web-application development.
 MFC includes classes for developing ISAPI applications.
 Additionally, there is the ATL Server technology which includes a C++ library dedicated to developing ISAPI applications.